 5. Artificial Intelligence Processing

-The following subscriber data is NOT transmitted to AI services:
+The following subscriber data is NOT transmitted to any AI service, external or local:

 - Your name or email address